-PSYC 101 General Psychology 4
+PSYC 101General Psychology 4

-PSYC 260 Lifespan Development

-or

-PSYC 303 Child and Adolescent Psychology 4
+EPSY 275 Educational Psychology 4

-A biology course 4
+A biology course

 A humanities course (history, literature, modern language) 4

 A mathematics course 4

 Teaching Methods in content field (425) 2 or 4

-Total Required Support Credits or 2 24 -------------------------------- ------ ----
+Total Required Support Credits 3 22 or 2 4 ------- ---------- ----------------- ------ ---- --- ---

-- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Pass three sections (Reading, Writing, Math) of the Praxis Core Academic Skill Test according to designated cut scores. - · Complete Education admissions process, including writing an essay and successfully completing an interview. - Complete a professional portfolio, which includes designated preliminary checkpoints. - · Writing Proficiency. - Provide own transportation to practicums and student teaching assignments.
+- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Pass three sections (Reading, Writing, Math) of the Praxis Core Academic Skill Test according to designated cut scores. - · Complete Education admissions process, including writing an essay and successfully completing an interview. - · Complete a professional portfolio, which includes designated preliminary checkpoints. - · Writing Proficiency. - Provide own transportation to practicums and student teaching assignments. - Achieve passing scores on the Praxis II PLT & Content tests before being recommended for state licensure.
+These tests require a fee.